lkwdwrd/generator-vvv/README.md

 ````

 ## Installation
-`npm install -g generator-vvv`
+`npm install -g yo grunt generator-vvv`

-We'll then go get a whole bunch of dependencies and you'll get time for a coffee break and a shiny
-new command line tool when you get back.
+We'll then go get a whole bunch of dependencies and you'll get time for a coffee break and a shiny new command line tool when you get back.

 _Note:_ if you're intending to contribute code back to the generator, you may want to clone the repo instead.
 [See the contributing docs for details.](CONTRIBUTING.md)